EmptyConsole/Online-Game-Test/README.md

-# Multiplayer Game
+# Multiplayer Platformer

-A real-time multiplayer game built with Next.js and Firebase where players can join rooms and place characters on a shared board.
+A real-time multiplayer platformer game built with Next.js and Firebase where players can join rooms and jump around on platforms together.

 ## Features

 - Real-time multiplayer synchronization using Firebase Firestore
 - Create and join game rooms with unique room codes
-- Click anywhere to place your character
+- Classic platformer physics with gravity and jumping
+- Keyboard controls (Arrow Keys or WASD)
-- See all players' characters update in real-time
+- See all players move around in real-time
 - Each player gets a unique emoji and color
-- Click on your characters to remove them
+- Smooth local player movement with network synchronization

 ## Setup Instructions